Are KRIs and Key Goal Indicators (KGIs) the same thing?

 I believe the finance team, HR, IT, economists, etc, all could participate in the project team, and be the team to monitor this on an ongoing basis.
 It all depends on the skill level of the individuals.
-See Step two (page 44-49) for selecting the KPI team in my book.

 Are there large companies you have converted successfully to your method from an already implemented Harvard BSC?